callumblanchard/dataprocessor-template/README.md

 Sheets can be included/excluded in order to select only the data that is relevant to the desired output. `includeSheets` and `excludeSheets` cannot be used together.
 If `includeSheets` is used, **only** sheets that are specified will be pulled into the data processor.

 ### Single Sheet
-If only a single sheet is included, data will be written to an array of objects with each object representing one line of data
+If only a single sheet is included, data will be written to an array of objects with each object representing one line of data.
 ```
 [
   {